-- This act was because a shortage of artillery shells in 1915 led to a change in government and new measures to increase production.
+- This act was initiated because a shortage of artillery shells in 1915 led to a change in government and new measures were necessary to increase production.

 - Production of weapons was supervised by high-ranking officers in Germany, who reorganised industries and conscripted labour.

-- France outdid its allies by going a notch higher.
+- France outdid its allies by going a different route.
 Unlike its allies, production was largely left to private companies working under government contracts.

-Britain’s economy had also shifted to total war.
+Britain’s economy also shifted to total war.
 The government could requisite any land or building deemed necessary for the war effort under the Defense of the Realm Act.
-The government control of the economy increased dramatically in 1915 in the wake of the ‘Shell Crisis’, where there was a shortage of artillery shells that contributed to British military failures on the Western Front.
+The government control of the economy increased dramatically in 1915 in the wake of the ‘Shell Crisis’, where there was a shortage of artillery shells which contributed to British military failures on the Western Front.
 This drew strong criticism of the government and led to a change in prime minister.
 A factory that was able to produce 800 tons of cordite a day was built, while other factories were nationalised and restructured to produce artillery shells.
-This led to an increase by more than 1000 percent.
+This led to an increase of more than 1000 percent.
 Future Prime Minister David Lloyd George created the Ministry of Munitions.

 In Germany, an allied naval blockade caused food shortages.
-The Kriegsrohstoffabteilung, or the War Raw Materials Department, was under Walter Rathenau as Germany began to suffer food shortages because of an Allied naval blockade.
-Rathenau used his skillful coordination of available raw materials and synthetic substitutes to promote industry.
+The Kriegsrohstoffabteilung, or the War Raw Materials Department, was under Walter Rathenau who used his skilful coordination of available raw materials and synthetic substitutes to promote industry.
 After two years, however, these resources were heavily depleted, and by 1916 production levels were plummeting.
 A series of reforms to double production of military needs was implemented by military commanders Paul von Hindenburg and Erich Ludendorff.
 The Supreme War Office or Oberster Kriegsamt was formed to control and coordinate all aspects of wartime production including labour and transport.
 The government became empowered by the Auxiliary Service Law, passed in late 1916, and was now able to employ and relocate any adult males it needed to provide labour.
-The agricultural sector took a blow as more than two million men were forced to work in weapons and munitions production.
-Food and consumer goods became scarce but this had the desired military outcome.
-These shortages, together with the ongoing Allied blockade, led to critical food shortages by the winter of 1916.
+The agricultural sector took a blow as more than two million men were forced to work in weapons and munitions production, but this had the desired military outcome.
+Food and consumer goods became scarce, and together with the ongoing Allied blockade, led to critical food shortages by the winter of 1916.

 In France, the national economy was also mobilised to meet the nation’s war needs.
 This was achieved with less government involvement than in Germany and Britain.
 Weapons needed by France’s military were produced largely by privately-owned companies, each specialising in a particular military necessity.
 There were fifteen companies tasked with producing shells while three companies produced rifles.
 These companies were issued with government orders and targets and would work together to achieve those targets.

-The system worked in principle, although France was found wanting in their production capacity as compared to Germany or Britain.
-Only one-sixth the amount of coal was produced as in Germany and it also experienced losses in some key industrial areas in 1914.
+The system worked in principle, although France was found wanting in their production capacity compared to Germany or Britain.
+It produced only one-sixth the amount of coal that was produced in Germany and in 1914 it also experienced losses in some key industrial areas.
 Nonetheless, the French achieved some impressive increases in armaments production.
 1,000 artillery guns, 261,000 shells and six million bullets were being made per month by 1918.

 At the beginning of World War I, there were 162 aircraft in France and by 1918 this had risen to more than 11,800.
 These made France the largest Allied producer of weapons and munitions, surpassing the record set by the United States.
-Workers suffered socially, however, with stagnant wages and rising prices.
+However workers suffered socially, and with stagnant wages and rising prices.

 In addition to these preparations, some actions characterising the post-19th-century concept of total war included:

-- Strategic bombing that was used during other wars like the Korean War and the Vietnam War.
-They were part of operations nicknamed ‘Rolling Thunder’ and ‘Linebacker II’.
+- Strategic bombing that was used during other wars like the Korean War and the Vietnam War became part of operations nicknamed ‘Rolling Thunder’ and ‘Linebacker II’.

-- Commerce raiding in order to make economies crumble, tonnage war and unrestricted submarine warfare, as with privateering, the German submarine campaigns of the First and Second World Wars, a submarine campaign led by the United States against Japan in World War II.
+- Commerce raiding, tonnage war and unrestricted submarine warfare in order to make economies crumble, as with German submarine campaigns in WWI and WWII, and campaigns led by the United States against Japan in World War II.

 - Collective punishment in populations deemed hostile through execution and deportation of suspected hostiles.

-- Prisoners from war and other civilians were forced to provide labour, for instance, Japan and Germany’s massive use of forced labourers of other nations during World War II.
+- Prisoners of war and civilians were forced to provide labour, for instance, Japan and Germany’s massive use of forced labourers of other nations during World War II.